Ethical Challenges NGOs Face in Civil Disputes: Best Practices and Guidance for Legitimate Legal Assistance

 While NGOs can’t intervene in specific cases, they can still provide valuable support to individuals involved in legal disputes:

-• Raising Awareness for Systemic Issues: If the civil dispute stems from a broader societal issue, the NGO can raise public awareness and advocate for legislative or policy changes to prevent similar situations.
+- Raising Awareness for Systemic Issues: If the civil dispute stems from a broader societal issue, the NGO can raise public awareness and advocate for legislative or policy changes to prevent similar situations, addressing the ethical challenges NGOs face in civil disputes.

 Identifying Unethical Practices: Warning Signs for Individuals